Skip to Content

 • Kitchens

-3. Waste is Filtered in The Sewage Treatment Facility
+3. Waste Is Filtered In The Sewage Treatment Facility

 The parts that don’t go through the filter are then stored and taken off onto land when the ship docks.